The maxim of this blog is: if I can’t write an honest account of what life with multiple sclerosis is like, then I will not write about it at all.

 To find out where my work has been published or referenced, please click here.

-Note: Thoughts, though often silly, expressed on these web pages, are completely my own, unless I stole a few quotes of WikiQuote, but I’m sure they don’t mind too much.
+Note: Thoughts expressed on this blog are completely my own, unless I stole a few quotes of WikiQuote, but I’m sure they don’t mind too much.

 Note: While I do read all comments personally, I can’t respond to all messages the same day due to fatigue and chronic pain issues.
 I will however do my best to respond as quickly as possible.